ethanf108/Intraspect/README.md

 ## Overview

 The Intraspect framework can be used to generate Java class files from scratch, without a compiler.
 It can also be used to restructure or otherwise manipulate existing class files without the need to recompile their sources.
-This can be particularly useful when it is necessary to change the functionality of an already compiled tool or library who's source code is not accessible.
-With Intraspect, such a task would be possible.
+This can be particularly useful when it is necessary to change an aspect of an already compiled tool or library who's source code is not accessible.
+Such a change could range from the simple adjustment of an access modifier (private->public) to a complete overhaul of the functionality of an entire class or method.

+## Scope

+Composed of over 300 source files, Intraspect is composed of a complex hierarchy of classes representing constant pool entry types, attributes, and individual JVM instructions.
+Careful organization of these classes has been a focus from the very begining, and has allowed the project to remain manageable throughout development.

 ## Limitations